nanjingboy/assetloader/README.md

 ### AssetLoader:

-AssetLoader is a simple tool to load javascript & css files.
+AssetLoader is a simple library to load javascript & css files.

 ### Getting Started: